 Extract of an article by Jenny Uechi for the National Observer on…Featured / News More Details

 When a high school student in B.C. learns a new language, they get credit towards their graduation.
 Unless they’re a migrant student learning English.

 Fresh Voices is campaigning to change the way the education system in British Columbia treats newcomer youth learning English.
 Ten percent of high school students in British Columbia are currently enrolled in English Language Learning (ELL) courses.
 All students are learning English, it’s just those in ELL that aren’t getting graduation credit.

-Earlier today, two members of the Fresh Voices initiative held a press…Featured / News More Details
+Fresh Voices is an initiative of Vancouver Foundation.
+We are a group…Featured / News More Details

 It’s Fresh Voices Awards week, and our Youth Advisory Team and adult…Featured / News More Details

 10 years after arriving in Canada, immigrants still face poverty rates twice as high as Canadian-born people.
 It takes 20 years for the poverty rates of immigrants to equalize with the poverty rates of persons born in Canada.